jpgoldberg/theme-academic-cv/content/post/telling-tex/index.md

 marking a sentence boundary.
 So LaTeX's output will be less optimal in in case 4, but it won't be horrid.
-Still, you can help LaTeX know that you mean a sentence break in case 4 by writing '`F.B.I.\@ That`'.
+Still, you can help LaTeX know that you mean a sentence break in case 4 by writing ‘`F.B.I.\@ That`’.
-This is not nearly as important as using '`Dr.~Smith`', but it does help illustrate why LaTeX is so good at setting paragraphs when given the information it needs.
+This is not nearly as important as using ‘`Dr.~Smith`’, but it does help illustrate why LaTeX is so good at setting paragraphs when given the information it needs.

+{{< abbr "AYG" "All You Get" >}} systems place no such responsibility on the user, but they do so at a cost to their final output.
+To avoid a terrible line break in the “Dr. Smith” case they will actually try to avoid line breaks between what look like sentences.
+As a consequence, their general method will for breaking paragraphs into lines will produce results that are worse than something that does attempt to take the meaning of sentence separation into account.
+What You Mean {{< abbr "WYM" "What You Mean" >}} systems, on the other hand, do place some additional responsibility on the user to communicate meaning.
+One payoff is improved output.

 [LaTeX]: https://www.latex-project.org/ "The LaTeX Project"